Some say crafting a good App Store page is an art, but we say it’s a science.

 Testing your Screenshots can increase CVR by up to 28%.
 In fact, our data shows that leading mobile publishers test their Screenshots at least once a month.
 One type of test we recommend is optimizing the orientation of your Gallery since it impacts what visitors see when they land on your page.

 On both stores you have the option of having a landscape, portrait, or hybrid gallery orientation.
-For a detailed explanation and visual guide, refer to this infographic.
+For a detailed explanation and visual guide, refer to our app store gallery orientation guide.

 - Hybrid Screenshots are a combination of feature and lifestyle-oriented images.
 This style often offers the best of both worlds—visitors see an image that is both emotionally appealing coupled with an accurate representation of your app’s functionality.

-As with gallery orientation, you should test different design strategies to see which strategy has the highest impact on your CVR.
+As with gallery orientation, you should test different design strategies to see which strategy has the highest impact on your app conversion rate.

 Repetitive messaging harms exploration and conversion.